 There are many nuances to the support formula that are not discussed here.
 However, in general, the amount of alimony payable from one party to the other depends on: (1) the amount of child support payable, if any, and, (2) the monthly after-tax incomes of the parties (net incomes).

-If there are no minor children that will be covered by the support order (i.e., no child support is payable) then alimony is simply calculated by multiplying the difference between the parties’ net incomes by .40 (i.e., 40%).
+If there are children who are covered by a support order, (i.e., no child support is payable), then alimony is simply calculated by multiplying the difference between the parties’ net incomes by .40 (i.e., 40%).
 Net income includes income from any source, including wages, salaries, commissions, bonuses, interest, rental income, etc. The only items that are deductible from the parties’ monthly gross incomes to arrive at the parties’ monthly net incomes are taxes, (federal, state, local, FICA) and union dues.
-Other common deductions from a party’s income or paycheck, such as 401(k) contributions, are added back in to determine the party’s monthly net income.
-The higher earning party is always the person who pays alimony.
-For example if a wife’s monthly after-tax net income is $5,000.00, and her husband’s monthly after-tax net income is $3,000.00, then the wife would owe the husband alimony in the amount of $800.00 per month ($5,000.00 - $3,000.00 = $2,000.00 x .40 = $800.00).

 It is important to note that alimony is not necessarily payable in every case and, even when it is payable, is usually of a limited duration, the length of which is based on a variety of factors.

 NEXT ARTICLE: How Long Does Alimony Last In PA?